I give my Dachshund Gretel a stuffed Kong when I leave the house to help with her separation anxiety.

 I finally found one low calorie Kong stuffing recipe that is worth sharing.

 - 1 – 15 oz can Butternut Squash (unsweetened, unsalted)

 - 3 Tbs (15 grams) CocoTherapy Coconut Chips

 - 2 packets Honest Kitchen Pro Bloom Instant Goat’s Milk

 - 2 Tbs Diggin Your Dog Pumpkin Cranberry Firm-Up Flakes

-Part of the problem with my first batch of Kong stuffing that did not go over well was that Gretel really likes peanut butter and it didn’t contain any.
-Here I added enough back in to give her the taste but keep the calories to a minimum.
-She likes this mixture much better.
-I am going to keep experimenting though and plan to share other successful recipes.
+Part of the problem with my first batch of low-calorie Kong stuffing that did not go over well was that my dogs really like peanut butter and it didn’t contain any.